 A Day in the Life: Assistant District Attorney

-10:00 a.m.: Arrive at court for multiple issues, including an arraignment for a burglary case, hearings for drug possession cases, money laundering case and attempted murder case.
+10:00 a.m.: Arrive at court for multiple issues, including an arraignment for a burglary case and hearings for drug possession cases, a money laundering case, and an attempted murder case.
 Speak with court clerks while clients arrive and judge hears various issues.

 12:15 p.m.: Meet opposing counsel for plea bargain agreement for drug possession case.

-1:00 p.m.: Quick lunch at desk, looking over emails and phone calls.
+1:00 p.m.: Quick lunch at desk while looking over emails and making phone calls.
 Wait for witness to show up at 2:00.

 2:00 p.m.: Witness doesn't show.
 Work on research for motion on attempted murder case involving Fourth Amendment right of seizure.

 3:00 p.m.: Brief interview with police officers on felony assault case.

 3:30 p.m.: Witness for 2:00 finally shows up with father and sister.
 Conduct fact-finding issue on domestic violence case.
 Witness recants some testimony and father pressures her not to testify against her husband, leaving ADA uncertain as to strength of case.

 4:45 p.m.: Contact court clerks regarding hearing status of various cases.

 5:10 p.m.: Review documents for money laundering case, and call witnesses and corporate officers for interviews in the next few days.